ontherays/AWS_Cloud_Foundations_Study_Notes/Module 6.md

 - Define and enforce cost allocation tagging
 - Define metrics, set targets, and review regularly.
 - Encourage teams to architect for cost
-- Assign the responsibility of optimization to an individual or to a team
+- Assign the responsibility of optimization to an individual or to a team.
+- AWS cost explorer is a free tool that can be use to view graph of your cost.

 <br/>

 ## Section 4: Container Services

 ### **Container Basics**

-Containers are a method of operating system virtualization.

-- Repeatable
-- Self-contained execution environments
+- **Operating System Virtualization**: Containers allow running applications and dependencies in resource-isolated processes.
+- **Self-Contained Packages**: They include an application’s code, configurations, and dependencies, ensuring consistency and efficiency.
+- **Smaller than Virtual Machines**: Containers share the host OS rather than running a full OS, making them lightweight.
+- **Fast Deployment**: Containers start within milliseconds, making them highly efficient for rapid scaling.
-- Software runs the same in different environments
+- **Environmental Consistency**: Applications run the same way across different environments.
-- Faster to launch and stop or terminate than virtual machines
+- **Resource Efficiency**: Containers offer granular resource control, improving infrastructure utilization.
+- **Portability & Agnosticism**: Containers can run seamlessly across different platforms without modifications.

+**Docker Conainer**
+Its provide templete for container and act as an engine to containers.
-Docker is a software platform that enables you to build, test, and deploy applications quickly.
+- Docker is a software platform that enables you to build, test, and deploy applications quickly.
 Containers are created from a template called an image.
+- Docker is installed on each server that will host containers, and it provides simple commands that you can use to build, start, or stop containers.

+**VM vs Containers**
+- virtual machines run directly on a hypervisor, but containers can run on any Linux OS if they have the appropriate kernel feature support and the Docker daemon is present.

 ### **Amazon Elastic Container Service (ECS)**